 (R.C.
-4928.20; Section 3)
+4928.20)

-Continuing Electric Restructuring Law authorizes the aggregation of retail electric loads by nongovernmental and governmental aggregators. governmental aggregation, a municipality, township, or county may serve as a purchasing agent for an aggregation of electric load centers located within its respective boundaries, excluding load centers located in the certified service territory of an electric cooperative or served by transmission or distribution facilities of a municipal electric utility.
-The government aggregator can form an aggregation through either an "opt-out" or "opt-in" method.
+Continuing Electric Restructuring Law authorizes the aggregation of retail electric loads by nongovernmental and governmental aggregators.
+Regarding governmental aggregation, a municipality, township, or county may serve as a purchasing agent for an aggregation of electric load centers located within its respective boundaries, excluding load centers located in the certified service territory of an electric cooperative or served by transmission or distribution facilities of a municipal electric utility.1 The government aggregator can form an aggregation through either an "opt-out" or "opt-in" method.
 Under the opt-in method, no load center is includable in the aggregation unless the customer provides prior consent.
 Under an opt-out aggregation--which requires voter preapproval--all retail electric loads located within the governmental boundaries are includable in the aggregation except the loads of customers that follow the locally prescribed procedure to opt out of the aggregation (without paying a switching fee) prior to the aggregation's starting date, or later at required two-year, opt-out intervals.

-The act specifies that an opt-in aggregation can only include a customer that provides prior, affirmative consent.
-The act further provides that a mercantile commercial customer can be included in a government aggregation only with the customer's prior, affirmative consent, thus, only under the opt-in method. "mercantile commercial customer" under continuing law is a commercial or industrial customer whose nonresidential electricity consumption amounts to more than 700,000 kilowatt hours per year or is part of a national account involving multiple facilities in one or more states (R.C.
+The bill provides that a mercantile commercial customer can be included in a government aggregation only with the customer's prior consent, thus, only under the opt-in method.
+A "mercantile commercial customer" under continuing law is a commercial or industrial customer whose nonresidential electricity consumption amounts to more than 700,000 kilowatt hours per year or is part of a national account involving multiple facilities in one or more states (R.C.
 4928.01(A)(19)).